 2. Communicate with stakeholders regularly

-Try to ensure your stakeholder engagement plan includes establishing a regular communication cadence.
+Ensure that your stakeholder engagement plan includes establishing a regular communication cadence.

 Ensuring your messaging is clear, concise, and relevant to your stakeholders' interests and needs is essential.
 Messaging should also be consistent from all employees across your organization.